malccad/pricing-library/README.md

 1. Parameters for the payoff function.
 2. Expiry
 3. Interest rate
+4. Dividend rate
-4. Volatility
+5. Volatility
-5. Initial price of the asset
+6. Initial price of the asset
-6. Parameters for each solver:
+7. Parameters for each solver:
    * finite difference methods:
         the number of asset steps, the number of time steps and the upper bound for the asset price to set up the mesh (lower bound for asset price is set as $0$).
 It is recommended to set the upper bound to be $3$ to $4$ times the strike for call and put options.
    * Binomial pricing: